Delta Airlines slashes revenue, earnings outlook amid lower demand in economic 'uncertainty' - UPI.com

 Delta Air Lines later announced plans to offer $30,000 to each of the passengers on the flight with "no strings attached."

-And 67 people died in January in a midair collision between an American Airlines regional jet and an Army helicopter in Washington, D.C.
+And 67 people died in January in a midair collision between an American Airlines regional jet and an Army helicopter in Washington.

 On Tuesday at a JPMorgan airline industry conference in New York, CEOs are expected to update investors on current demand trends.
 The conference will include leaders from American Airlines, Southwest Airlines and United Airlines.